nlpie/mtap/docs/tutorials/python.md

     mtap.run_processor(HelloProcessor())
 ```

-This file receives a request to process a document, and then labels that documents text with
+This file receives a request to process a document, and then labels that document's text with
 a hello response.

 ## Running the processor